 Skip to content

-An ice dam is house heat leaving through the roof and refreezing at the eave.
+New Hampshire grows dams wherever the thaw seesaws, and the dam itself is house heat leaving through the roof and refreezing at the cold eave.
 A standing seam metal roof takes away the dam's raw material and its leak path, and it leaves the heat leak untouched.
 Both halves of that sentence matter, and roofing sales pitches tend to mention only the first.
-Here is the full mechanism.
+Here is the mechanism, then the removal.

 How the dam gets built

-Snow lands on the roof and stays: New Hampshire design values run from about 50 pounds per square foot in the southern tier to more than 120 in the mountains, per CRREL TR-02-6, and an asphalt roof carries much of the season's blanket for months.
+Snow lands on the roof and stays: New Hampshire design values run from 50 pounds per square foot on the Seacoast to 120 in the highest mountain townships, per CRREL TR-02-6, and an asphalt roof carries much of the season's blanket for months.
 Heat escaping the living space warms the deck above it, melting the blanket from below even on below-freezing days.
 The meltwater runs down the roof plane until it crosses the eave overhang, the one part of the roof with no warm house under it, and refreezes there.
 Each cycle adds a layer, the ridge grows into a dam, and water ponds behind it, held against the roof surface uphill of the ice.

 On shingles, ponded water is the endgame.
 Asphalt sheds falling water, not standing water: it wicks under laps, finds nail penetrations, and shows up as the classic February stain at the top of an exterior wall.
 The other winter tell, icicles the size of fence posts, is the same mechanism advertising itself.